mathworks/matlab-bamboo-plugin/CONFIGDOC.md

 ![run_matlab_tests](https://user-images.githubusercontent.com/48831250/217961401-465847c4-dccc-4053-b045-a3327cf77cce.png)

-You can customize the **Run MATLAB Tests** task using options in the task configuration interface.
-For example, you can add folders to the MATLAB search path, control which tests to run, and generate various test and coverage artifacts.
+You can customize the **Run MATLAB Tests** task by selecting options in the task configuration interface.
+For example, you can add source folders to the MATLAB search path, control which tests to run, and generate various test and coverage artifacts.
 If you do not select any of the existing options, all the tests in your project run, and any test failure causes the build to fail.

 #### Specify Source Folder
 To specify the location of a folder containing source code, select **Specify source folder**.
 Specify the location relative to the project root folder.
 The plugin adds the specified folder and its subfolders to the top of the MATLAB search path.
 If you specify a source folder and then generate a coverage report, the plugin uses only the source code in the specified folder and its subfolders to generate the report.